 To make sure your asbestos made it to the right place, ask your contractor for the WasteLocate consignment number.
 Then track your load on to wastelocate.epa.nsw.gov.au.

-- to dispose of asbestos waste in domestic kerbside bins.
-It is dangerous for Council staff and can contaminate otherwise recyclable waste streams.
+- put asbestos waste in your kerbside bins.
+It is dangerous for Council staff and can contaminate otherwise recyclable waste streams

 Penalties for breaking the law

 Fines of up to $7,500 (individual) and $15,000 (company) apply if you do the wrong thing with asbestos waste.
 Penalties of up to $1,000,000 apply if the matter is heard in court.

 The EPA or local council can also issue clean-up notices and prevention notices which require landowners and/or polluters to address pollution incidents.
 If you are served with a clean-up notice, you must pay for the cost of cleaning up and safely disposing of the waste.